gary8564/project-historical-document-analysis/README.md

 Run the training script from Kaggle notebook or open your terminal/command line from in the `src` directory and execute the following command:

 ```
-python train.py --root --datapath ... --batchsize ... --epochs ... --modelname ... --frozen ... --scheduler ... --warmup ...
+python train.py --datapath ... --savepath ...
 ```
-* `--root` is to input the path to the root folder of this project.
 * `--datapath` is to input the root folder location where the TexBig dataset is stored.
-* `--batchsize` is to input the desired batch size.
-It is an optional input argument.
-By default, it is set to 2.
-* `--epochs` is to input the desired epochs.
-It is an optional input argument.
-By default, it is set to 10.
-* `--modelname is to input the model name for training.
-It is an optional and limited input argument.
-Choices of the model name are "baseline", "EfficientNetFPN", "ResNeXT101FPN", "SwinTFPN", "SwinT", and "ViT".
-By default, it is set to "ResNeXT101FPN".
-* `--frozen` is to input the desired frozen layer names.
-It is an optional input argument.
-By default, it is set to None.
+* `--savepath` is to input the desired save location of the trained model.
-* `--scheduler` is to input whether to activate the StepLR learning rate scheduler (True/False).
-It is an optional input argument.
-By default, it is set to False.
-* `--warmup` is to input whether to activate the warmup learning rate (True/False).
-It is an optional input argument.
-By default, it is set to True.

 ### 2. Testing
 Run the testing script to output the prediction results as a json file in Kaggle notebook or open your terminal/command ····line from the `src` directory and execute the following command:
 ```
-python test.py --root ... --backbone ... --weights ...
+python test.py --backbone ... --weights ... --savepath ...
 ```
-* `--root` is to input the path to the root folder of this project.
 * `--backbone` is to input the desired backbone model name.
 Choices are limited to 'baseline', 'EfficientNetFPN', and 'ResNeXT101FPN'.
 It is an optional input argument.
 By default, it is set to 'ResNeXT101FPN'.
 * `--weights` is to input the trained model weights path.
+* `--savepath` is to input the desired save location of the output json file.

 ### 3. Inference
 To run inference of the trained models on new data, open your terminal/command line from the `src` directory and execute ····the following command:
 ```
-python inference.py --root ... --input ... --threshold ... --model ... --weights ...
+python inference.py --input ... --threshold ... --model ... --weights ...
 ```
-* `--root` is to input the path to the root folder of this project.
 * `--input` is to input the location of the new image data.
 * `--threshold` is to input the minimum confidence score for detection.
 It is an optional input argument.
 By default, it is set to 0.5.
 * `--model` is to input the desired backbone model name.
 Choices are limited to 'baseline', 'EfficientNetFPN', 'ResNeXT101FPN'.
 It is an optional input argument.
 By default, it is set to 'ResNeXT101FPN'.